Mexico insurance online – Hurricane Sandra news and information for Mexico travelers

-Road trip advice: Mexico insurance online is required so buy Mexican auto insurance ahead of time!
+Road trip advice: Mexico insurance online is required, so buy Mexican auto insurance ahead of time!

-As you visit Mexico, you need your passport and tourist permit, which is required if you will be in the country for more than 72 hours of if your travels will take you beyond the tourist corridor.
+As you visit Mexico, you need your passport and tourist permit, which is required if you will be in the country for more than 72 hours or if your travels will take you beyond the tourist corridor.
 You will want to be able to access this information if you have an accident or a roadside emergency.
-If you forget to buy Mexican auto insurance before you go, you can rectify this oversight easily.
+If you forget to buy Mexican auto insurance before you go, you can rectify this oversight quickly.
 You can pick up Mexico insurance online from your computer or wireless device during your travels.
-You can also buy more coverage for extra time in the country if weather delays your return home.
+You can also buy more coverage for extra time in the country if the weather delays your return home.